-Unfortunately as more and more people are experimenting with drugs recreationally, the rate of drug overdoses is also increasing.
-In fact, the number of drug overdose deaths today is four times higher than it was in 1999, with nearly 70% of overdoses resulting in death from overdose on opioids.
-What is even more troublesome, is that there are people that overdose on drugs that have no idea that they are experiencing an overdose.
-This is particularly true if the user is heavily under the influence of a drug and cannot distinguish the overdose effects.
-Therefore, in order to mitigate the chances of a fatal overdose from occurring it is imperative that one learn what the symptoms of overdose look like and, most importantly, how to get help if they are suffering from an addiction or experiencing an overdose.
+Unfortunately, as more people are experimenting with drugs recreationally, drug overdose rates are also increasing.
+The number of drug overdose deaths in 2019 is four times higher than in 1999, with nearly 70% of overdoses resulting in death from an overdose on opioids.
+Even more troublesome is that some people who overdose on drugs have no idea that they are experiencing an overdose.
+This is particularly true if the user is heavily influenced by a drug and cannot distinguish the overdose effects.
+Therefore, to mitigate the chances of a fatal overdose, one must learn what the symptoms of overdose look like and, most importantly, how to get help if they are suffering from an addiction or experiencing an overdose.

 Symptoms of Overdose on Drugs

 By definition, an overdose is taking too much of a substance, whether it be from a prescription or over-the-counter drug, legally or illegally.
 If you are taking more than the prescribed amount or enough of the drug to reap harmful consequences on your body, then you have overdosed.
-People that purposely overdose are typically looking for a desired effect, whether it be to get a high from the drug or to harm oneself.
-On the other hand, accidental overdoses can happen just as commonly and should be treated with as much care as a purposeful overdose.
-These accidental overdoses typically happen when either a young child or an adult with impaired medical abilities swallow a medication within their grasp.
-This also can happen when a senior mistakenly ingests the wrong dosage of a medication.
+People who purposely overdose are typically looking for the desired effect, whether to get a high from the drug or harm themselves.

 - Difficulty walking